markrobinsonuzh/BioC2019-workshop_multi-scRNA-seq/README.md

 ### Workshop participation

 This will be a hands-on workshop in which attendees will alternately be introduced to each step of the workflow, and apply this knowledge to analyze a published biological dataset.
-Participants will be guided by a workflow-sceleton, which will prompt them to complete specific assigments.
+Participants will be guided by a workflow-skeleton, which will prompt them to complete specific assigments.
 Live-coding will be used to accompany more complex tasks, as well as to present alternative approaches.

 ### _R_ / _Bioconductor_ packages used